 It’s songs like this that made George Harrison the unsung hero that he was.
 This is one of the absolute best from Abbey Road, and it’s one of the overall best acoustic-based songs of all time.
-Harrison wrote this ray of sunshine in the garden of Eric Clapton’s home.
-The lyrics pertained to Harrison’s solace of being away from the band, the legal restraints of Apple, and having to deal with the stress of the music business.
-That meditative aurora of being one with nature is prevalent here, and Harrison further demonstrated just why he was the most spiritual one of the group.
+George Harrison wrote this ray of sunshine in the garden of Eric Clapton’s home.
+The lyrics pertained to George Harrison’s solace of being away from the band, the legal restraints of Apple, and having to deal with the stress of the music business.
+That meditative aurora of being one with nature is prevalent here, and George Harrison further demonstrated just why he was the most spiritual one of the group.

 6.)
 Get Back

-Fun little fact: the Beatles won the Academy Award for best original song score for the film, Let it Be; thought that was worth mentioning.
+Fun little fact: The Beatles won the Academy Award for best original song score for the film, Let it Be; thought that was worth mentioning.
 Anyway, Get Back is one of the groups biggest hits and almost served as the original title for Let it Be.
-What was referred to as the Get Back sessions, this period for the Beatles was perhaps their most emotionally draining, because this was after the hectic production of the White Album; they wanted to go back to their roots with this next record.
+What was referred to as the Get Back sessions, this period for The Beatles was perhaps their most emotionally draining, because this was after the hectic production of the White Album; they wanted to go back to their roots with this next record.
 It was mainly Paul who pushed this project forward, with the rest of the guys growing weary of the stress and becoming more distant from one another.
 Nonetheless, they all pulled through and created a collection of work, with this song in particular, that served as the perfect swan song to their career.